dngopal/dngopal.github.io/README.md

 # Hi!
-I'm Dev.
-Welcome to my Website.
+My Name is Dev.
+It's Nice to Meet You!

 I’m a current Stanford student interested in the intersection of technology and healthcare, especially to create a more equitable world.